-- Complete a Major Work which involves students undertaking extensive independent investigation involving a range of complex texts during the composition process and document this in their Major Work Journal and Reflection Statement. - Students can choose to compose in ONE of the following forms: short fiction; creative non- fiction; poetry; critical response; script short film, television, drama; podcasts drama, storytelling, speeches, performance poetry; multimedia.
+- Complete a Major Work which involves students undertaking extensive independent investigation involving a range of complex texts during the composition process and document this in their Major Work Journal and Reflection Statement.

+- Students can choose to compose in ONE of the following forms: short fiction; creative non- fiction; poetry; critical response; script - short film, television, drama; podcasts - drama, storytelling, speeches, performance poetry; multimedia.

-Assessment: Year 12 Extension 1
+Assessment: Year 12 Exten sion 1

+External Assessment Internal

+Assessment

+Three assessme ent tasks:

-External Assessment Internal Assessment Three assessment tasks: HSC two-hour examination one task may be a formal written examination • one task must be a multimodal presentation about the Independent Related Project with a maximum weighting of 40%.
+HSC two-hour examination one task may one task may be a formal written examination

+• one task must be a multimodal presentation about the Independent

+Related Project with a maximum weighting of 409 %.

-Assessment: Year 12 Extension 2
+Assessment: Year 12 Exten sion 2

 External Assessment Weighting Internal Assessment Weighting

 Submission of Major Work 50 Viva Voce 15

 and accompanying Literature Review 20

 reflection statement Critique 15

 50 50